 What is cultural safety and why is it important to Aboriginal and Torres Strait Islander Australians?

-Cultural safety represents a philosophy of practice regarding how health professionals treat their clients and patients, and is defined by the recipients of care or services.
+Cultural safety (pdf, 223kb)represents a philosophy of practice regarding how health professionals treat their clients and patients, and is defined by the recipients of care or services.
 Cultural safety takes into account peoples’ unique needs and requires professionals to undertake ongoing self-reflection and cultural self-awareness.
 Providing culturally safe health care is the practice of respecting and supporting an individuals’ identity and well-being as defined by the person themselves.
 This is why having meaningful conversations with clients and their families about their culture, values and beliefs is important to ensure that their care is appropriate.
 Cultural safety education and training for staff and supervisors can enhance communication between health care, aged care and palliative care staff, and Aboriginal and Torres Strait Islander clients and residents.
 Many Aboriginal Community Controlled Health Organisations and associated Aboriginal and Torres Strait Islander services can provide cultural safety training for health care organisations.
 CATSINaM have released a Cultural Safety Position Statement, and further elaborate on key terms and concepts in the following document: Towards a shared understanding of terms and concepts: Strengthening nursing and midwifery care of Aboriginal and Torres Strait Islander peoples.

 Cultural safety can reduce inequalities in health care access and delivery of high quality care.
 Within a cultural safety approach, models of health can be decolonised, racism can be challenged at personal and institutional levels, and white privilege and social determinants of health can be acknowledged through discussion, dialogue, and power sharing, fostering trust in health provision.
 Unsafe cultural practice compromise and diminish cultural identity and well-being, causing unnecessary distress for Aboriginal and Torres Strait Islander people, their families, carers and communities.
 Previous negative experiences through an individual’s lifetime and throughout preceding generations mean Aboriginal and Torres Strait Islander Australians often do not trust information from health organisations.
 They may fear their personal stories will be lost or stolen, due to prior experiences of trauma.
 Beliefs about health and illness among older Indigenous Australians can differ from Western views.
 There are useful case studies provided by the Department of Health Actions to support older Aboriginal and Torres Strait Islander people – A guide for aged care providers.
 Palliative Care Curriculum for Undergraduates (PCC4U) provides modules on communicating with and caring for Aboriginal people.